Ten Ways to Use Kitty Litter Besides in the Litter Box

 Mix clay kitty litter with which ever brand of ice melt/salt you like in equal amounts.
 Mix well and put in a small bucket (sealed tight) with a cup or scoop.
 When you get stuck, sprinkle some in front and behind each tire close up.
 Run kitty litter about two feet out in the front of each tire as well.
 Then slowly rock the car back and forth until you can get traction.
 Be sure to be gentle on the gas pedal or you might get stuck again.
 Remember, as your tire spins, it melts the snow and ice beneath it which then freezes to pure ice.
 So be careful not to let those tires spin.

-#10-Remember that bucket you mixed up for your car?
-Well, after shoveling the snow off of the sidewalk and steps, put some of it on them for better traction when getting to your car or your kids who are out playing in the snow.
-In some places, it is the homeowner's responsibility to clear the sidewalks in front of their homes, with the mix sprinkled all around, there won't be any slips to cause problems either.
+After shoveling the snow off the sidewalk and steps, put some of your mix on them for better traction when getting to your car or your kids who are out playing in the snow.
+In some places, it is the homeowner's responsibility to clear the sidewalks in front of their homes, with the mix sprinkled all around, there won't be any slips to cause problems.
+The salt will help to melt any lingering ice as well.

 Scoopable is better for